-Pension amount as % of pension for the same option in the Reference set
+WOMEN WITH PRESENT WAGE CURVE FOR WOMEN (RATHER THAN MEN'S ONE) Pension amount as % of pension for the same option in the Reference set

-Education

 Option Low Medium High

 Base (FT work, no interruption) 95 89 94

-PT 80% 6 years 95 88 94
+PT 80% 6 years 96 89 94

-PT 50% 6 years 95 88 93
+PT 50% 6 years 96 88 94

-PT 20% 6 years 95 87 93
+PT 20% 6 years 96 88 93

-No work 6 years (no wage penalty) 95 87 93
+No work 6 years (no wage penalty) 96 87 93

-No work 6 years (wage penalty) 95 89 98
+No work 6 years (wage penalty) 96 91 102

+"Reference set" is : Women with present Men's earnings of curves as a basis for prosp ective waae curves, aae a t interruption 30 reason

-"Reference set" is: Women with present Men's earnings curves as a basis for prospective wage curves, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned, retirement at statutory retirement age
+"Reference set" is : Women with present Men's earnings curves as a basis for prospective wage curves, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned, retirement at statutory retirement age

-This exchange will also let us have a look on some aspects of pension gap between men and women, would the gendered curves presently observed and their differences be maintained through time36.
+This exchange will also let us have a look on some aspects of pension gap between men and women, would the gendered curves presently observed and their differences be maintained through time35.
 It is worth to remind that the old-age pension legislation in Luxembourg has no gender-specific rules, out of maternity versus paternity leaves.
-Therefore, in the context of
+Therefore, in the context of the present hypothetical simulations, the wage curves considered are by far the main, if not even sole- sources for a gender differentiation.